amavis442/nostr-reader/readme.md

 npm run build
 ```

-start relaystore.exe, make sure you have a valid config.json with at least your pubkey and private key
+Start relaystore.exe, make sure you have a valid config.json with at least your pubkey and private key.
 Also start the postgresql server on the standard port or change that in the config file.
 A log file in
 the project dir will show if something goes wrong and why.
 For now there is a lot of logging in the file like sql query's, event data etc. This is for debugging
 purposes and will be optional in the future.

 In browser goto http://localhost:8080/ and press sync to get events.
 The port is fixed for now and can give problems if you have other
 apps running on that same port.
-Will change that later so you can set it yourself, but then you need to recompile the frontend so it knows how
+If you want to set another port then change that in config.json and in .env.local and rebuild the server and the
-to communicate with the server.
+frontend.